ClausStolz/SmartEnums/readme.md

 SmartEnums is a simple library, written in C#.NET, which enables you to enhancing the capabilities of standard `enum`.

 ## Installation
+Either checkout this Github repository or install SmartEnums via NuGet Package Manager.

+If you want to use NuGet just search for "SmartEnums" or run the following command in the NuGet Package Manager console:

+`PM> Install-Package SmartEnums`

 ## Usage
 SmartEnums works on the basis of attributes, which means that now it becomes possible to store custom data for enumeration fields without resorting to writing classes.